Q: Can you please tell me whether I can withdraw my super benefits when I retire at age 58?

 - resigning or otherwise leaving a job on or after the age of 60.
 For more information, see SuperGuide article Turning 60 means tax-free super

 Note: If you withdraw your superannuation before the age of 60, your benefit payment may be subject to tax.
-For more information, see SuperGuide article Retirement: Taking benefits before the age of 60
+For more information, see SuperGuide article Retirement: 3 ways of taking super benefits before the age of 60.

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.